Find online courses made by experts from around the world.

 Remember, your one-time purchase grants you lifetime access, so you receive all new lectures & updates at NO ADDITIONAL COST.

 Timer jobs are SharePoint's way of executing scheduled tasks.
 Many commercial SharePoint products and custom solutions use them, and they're a super important concept for any serious SharePoint developer to master.

 In this course, veteran SharePoint consultant Bart McDonough will teach you all about timer jobs for SharePoint Server 2013 and SharePoint Online.
 He'll also show you the secrets pros use to create solutions that are good enough to sell commercially!

 Here are a few examples of how this course is different:

-I update this course periodically with new information to keep it current and relevant.
+We update this course periodically with new information to keep it current and relevant.
 Since you have lifetime access to this course once you purchase it, you get these updates at no additional cost once you buy.

 Good training is about making you more valuable and getting you productive as quickly as possible.
 All the information you need is wrapped up into this one course and is presented with real-world examples and best practices.

 Try before you buy.
 Try the lectures with free previews to get a sense of the course content and style before you purchase.
 Or visit the instructor bio page and click the YouTube link to view our free SharePoint tutorials.
 Those will also give you a good idea of how we cover SharePoint topics.

 Certificate of completion